GaneshLokare/Detecting-Pneumonia-From-Chest-X-Rays/README.md

 - Install the required libraries mentioned in the requirements.txt file
 - Run the main.py file
 - The model will be trained and evaluated on the dataset
-- The performance metrics will be displayed on the console as well as it will be stored in logs.
+- The performance metrics will be displayed on the console as well as it will be stored in the logs.
 - Model is deployed using streamlit.
 Run "streamlit run Home.py" command and go to "http://192.168.43.166:8501" link.

 Note: The trained model and the weights are not included in this repository, please train the model on your own machine.